Angelo Ruggiero: Relationship with Wilfred Johnson

-For reasons that remain unclear mob associate Wilfred Johnson harbored a deep hatred for Ruggiero.
+For reasons that remain unclear, mob associate and turncoat Wilfred Johnson harbored a deep hatred for Ruggiero.
 Of all the members of the Bergin crew, Johnson appeared most determined to harm Ruggiero through his role as an informant.
 He frequently referred to Ruggiero derisively as "that fat fuck."
 Despite being an informant, Johnson deliberately excluded John Gotti from his discussions about the Bergin crew's narcotics operations, telling the FBI that he knew little about the subject.
 The FBI suspected this was untrue, but Johnson still provided them with detailed floor plans of Angelo Ruggiero's home in Cedarhurst, New York, along with recommendations for the optimal locations to plant a wire transmitter.
 When the FBI successfully installed the bug in 1982, it yielded what many in law enforcement now regard as one of the most significant oral histories ever captured, documenting the inner workings of a major criminal conspiracy.

 Ruggiero later helped in the disappearance and murder of family soldier Anthony Pilate, with John Gotti and Wilfred Johnson, for his uncle Dellacroce in Fort Lauderdale, Florida.